sje30/neuRo/README.md

 I'm looking for up to ten volunteers to try out the material, and then we can run it again if it is helpful (or quietly forget it if not...)

+2020-05-19: update.
+First session went well, although we only completed first case study.
+I plan to give two more introductions this week to Cambridge, and then may open it up for a wider range of neuroscientists, once feedback from local participants is assessed.

 # Outline

 ## Preliminaries.